Today we are going to discuss some ways you can keep your Silhouette machines running in top order.

 Click HERE for those instructions as well.

-With the new design of the Cameo 4 and Portrait 3, there is now a cutting channel that is directly in front of the cutting strip.
+With the new design of the Cameo 4, there is now a cutting channel that is directly in front of the cutting strip.
 This is just a small, thin channel that runs the length of the cutting strip.

 Check that there is no debris in this channel.
 Usually wiping with a clean, dry cloth will clean it.